nodejs/node/doc/api/assert.md

 // OK, because it is the same symbol on both objects.

 assert.deepStrictEqual({ [symbol1]: 1 }, { [symbol2]: 1 });
-// AssertionError [ERR_ASSERTION]: Inputs identical but not reference equal:
+// AssertionError: Inputs identical but not reference equal:
 //
 // {
 //   [Symbol()]: 1